A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Theoretical Analysis

-Next we discuss some assumptions that are needed in our power analysis.
-The next condition states that weights should be ``informative'' in the sense that $w_i$ are constructed in a way such that, on average, small/large $\pr(\theta_i = 1)$ correspond to small/large $w_i$.
+Next, we discuss some assumptions needed in our power analysis.
+The first condition states that weights should be ``informative'' in the sense that on average, small/large $\pi_i^*$ correspond to small/large $w_i$.
 A similar assumption has been used in \cite{Genetal06}.

 \begin{enumerate}[resume*=A] \item The oracle-assisted weights satisfy

 \end{enumerate}